 HOW IS CORK HARVESTED?

 Not a single tree is cut down to harvest cork, rather, the bark is stripped by hand every 9 years.
-Cork oak trees store carbon in order to regenerate their bark, and a harvested cork oak tree absorbs up to five times more [carbon dioxide] than one that isn’t harvested.
-Additionally, no bark is wasted during the cork production process, and the residue is granulated to make other cork products and even cork dust is used for fuel.
 Harvested cork oak trees can live up to 300 years.
-Harvesting cork is performed completely by hand and provides over 100,000 jobs.
-Some entire communities in Africa derive a sustainable annual income from the cork harvest.
+No bark is wasted during the cork production process, and the residue is granulated to make other cork products and even cork dust is used for fuel.
+Harvesting cork is performed completely by hand and provides over 100,000 fair wage jobs.

 All of our products are shipped using only 100% recycled or recyclable cardboard and kraft paper.
 We never use single use plastic.